 India Venster route offers sensational views, enhanced by the dramatic setting and striking rock-formations.
 City views for the first two hours, followed by sea views along the upper section.
 The route tackles the north-western corner of the Table Mountain range, hugging the mountain where it forms a prominent ridge and the famous tabletop summit narrows to a massive promontory.
 Table Mountain’s diverse and singular vegetation is well-represented on the route.

 Hike Safety and Security

-To the average hiker – average head for heights, fitness, experience and ability – India Venster presents a challenging hike, possibly scary at times.
+To the average person – average head for heights, fitness, experience and ability – India Venster without a guide is challenging.
+And highly enjoyable with a guide.
 For optimal enjoyment and safety, make use of a competent and experienced guide.
 Adverse weather conditions (often the case on Table Mountain) make the route even more challenging.
 Nervous or below average hikers should not hesitate making use of a guide.
 The route has seen accidents and fatalities, all involving hikers unaccompanied by a guide.

 As far as security goes, at the time of writing (June 2021), the route is very safe.
 Solo hikers, especially females, should avoid starting out or finishing in the dark.
 Car break-ins have occurred at the lower cable station parking, so if driving to the trail head, be sure to stash all belongings in the trunk, leaving nothing inside the car.

 Pros and Cons